Guidelines for Responsible Computing

 - Understand that system administrators may examine electronic files, electronic mail and printer listings for the purpose of diagnosing and correcting problems with the system

-- Acknowledge the right of the university to restrict or rescind computing privileges in accordance with this and other applicable university policies when the user has exhibited inappropriate behavior in the use of computer facilities
+- Acknowledge the right of the university to restrict or rescind computing privileges in accordance with this and other applicable university policies when the user has inappropriately used computer facilities

-- Be considerate in use of shared computing resources.
-Refrain from monopolizing systems, overloading networks with excessive data, or wasting computer time, connect time, disk space, printer paper, manuals, or other resources.
+- Be considerate when sharing computing resources.
+Refrain from monopolizing systems; overloading networks with excessive data; using computers inefficiently or unproductively by wasting connect time, disk space, printer paper, manuals, or other resources.

 - Recognize that the same standards of intellectual and academic freedom developed for faculty and student publications in traditional media are applicable to publications in computer media.
 Web pages, electronic mail and electronic files may not contain copyrighted material without the approval from the owner of the copyright.